Scott C. Levi is professor of Central Asian history at The Ohio State University.

 In the first half of the eighteenth century, Central Asia’s Bukharan Khanate descended into a crisis from which it would not recover.
 Bukharans suffered failed harvests and famine, a severe fiscal downturn, invasions from the north and the south, rebellion, and then revolution.
 To date, efforts to identify the cause of this crisis have focused on the assumption that the region became isolated from early modern globalizing trends.
 The Bukharan Crisis exposes that explanation as a flawed relic of early Orientalist scholarship on the region.

 In its place, Scott Levi identifies multiple causal factors that underpinned the Bukharan crisis.
-Some of these were interrelated and some independent, some unfolded over long periods while others shocked the region more abruptly, but they all converged in the early 18th century to the detriment of the Bukharan Khanate and those dependent upon it.
-Levi applies an integrative framework of analysis that situates Central Asia in recent scholarship on multiple themes in early modern Eurasian and world history.
+Some of these were interrelated and some independent, some unfolded over long periods while others shocked the region more abruptly, but they all converged in the early eighteenth century to the detriment of the Bukharan Khanate and those dependent upon it.
+Levi applies an integrative framework of analysis that repositions Central Asia in recent scholarship on multiple themes in early modern Eurasian and world history

 This book analyzes how Central Asians actively engaged with the rapidly globalizing world of the eighteenth and nineteenth centuries.
 In presenting the first English-language history of the Khanate of Khoqand (1709–1876), Scott C. Levi examines the rise of that extraordinarily dynamic state in the Ferghana Valley.
 Levi reveals the many ways in which the Khanate’s integration with globalizing forces shaped political, economic, demographic, and environmental developments in the region, and he illustrates how these same forces contributed to the downfall of Khoqand.